Confidently erase data in active environments and from used IT assets.

 There are three methods to achieve data sanitization: physical destruction (with verification), cryptographic erasure and data erasure.
 Each of these methods is effective; the one(s) you choose should be based on the device you’re sanitizing, industry mandates, compliance with data protection regulations and your risk tolerance.
 Many organizations choose to utilize all three methods, either separately or in combination.

-And, always remember, that to truly destroy data forever and render it unrecoverable, verification and certification is required to achieve data sanitization.
+We invite you to learn more about data sanitization methods—starting with the IDSC’s full list of data sanitization terms—and determine which is the best fit for your business.
+Always remember, that to truly destroy data forever and render it unrecoverable, verification and certification is required to achieve data sanitization.